Mihály Szabó: Kölked

-Szabó, who with friends had previously organized officially unauthorized Christian conferences for children's and youth, saw the possibility of establishing a permanent Reformed conference venue in the vacant premises of the parish in Kölked.
+Szabó, who with friends had previously organized unauthorized Christian conferences for children's and youth, saw the possibility of establishing a permanent Reformed conference venue in the vacant premises of the parish in Kölked.
 However, such a religious complex could only be started illegally under the threat of serious reprisals, so he approached his bishop, Károly Tóth, with his idea.
 The bishop made him clear that he could not officially grant him a permit because of the ÁEH, but if he insisted in implementing his idea offered him a Gentlemen's Agreement promising to protect Szabó from possible retaliation in the future.
-The promise was kept and the Reformed Conference House which has been in operation for almost 50 years and often referred to as "Mihály Szabó's doctorate", came into being.
+The promise was kept and the Reformed Conference House, which has been in operation for almost 50 years and often referred to as "Mihály Szabó's doctorate", came into being.

 The last years

 Szabó retired in 2001, succeeded by Zsolt Wébel.
 He and his wife continued their retirement in Mohács.
-The service in Baranya became his life, and even after his pension he regularly helped his successor.
+The service in Baranya became his life, and even after the start of his pension he regularly helped his successor.

 In 2001 he received his Golden Diploma from the Károli Gáspár University of the Reformed Church in Hungary.

 In 2004, he suffered a stroke from which he never fully recovered.
-In 2008, after 51 years, they moved back to Budapest.
+In 2008, after 51 years, they moved to Budapest.

-Mihály Szabó died at the age of 77, on his mother's 100th birthday, on 13 February 2011, surrounded by his family.
+Mihály Szabó died at the age of 77, on his mother's 100th birthday, on February 13, 2011, surrounded by his family.

 On February 18, 2011, his former congregations in Baranya bid him farewell in the reformed church of Mohács.
-The next day, his funeral service was held in the Lutheran church in Maglód, a town where his daughter Klára is the pastor of the Reformed church.
+The next day, his funeral service was held in the Lutheran church in Maglód, a town where his daughter Klára was the pastor of the Reformed church.
 Bible verse at his funeral: